monix/monix-connect/docs/dynamo.md

  ### From config

-  The laziest and recommended way to create the _DynamoDb_ connection is from a configuration file.
+  The laziest and recommended way to create the _S3_ connection is to do it from configuration file.
-  To do so, you'd just need to create an `application.conf` following the template from [reference.conf](https://github.com/monix/monix-connect/tree/master/aws-auth/src/main/resources/reference.conf).
+  To do so, you'd just need to create an `application.conf` following the template from [reference.conf](https://github.com/monix/monix-connect/tree/master/aws-auth/src/main/resources/reference.conf), which also represents the default config in case no additional is provided.

   Below snippet shows an example of the configuration file to authenticate via `StaticCredentialsProvider` and region `EU-WEST-1`, as you can appreciate the
-  _http client_ settings are commented out since they are optional, however they could have been specified too for a more grained configuration of the underlying `NettyNioAsyncHttpClient`.
+  _http client_ settings are commented out since they are optional, however they could have been specified too for a more fine grained configuration of the underlying `NettyNioAsyncHttpClient`.

 ```hocon
 {